MeRoSya/AncudTest/README.md

 * -o [ --ofile ] arg A path to the output file
 * -i [ --ifile ] arg A path to the input file

-*"FileGenerator"* generates file of needed size.
+*"FileGenerator"* generates a file of the needed size.
 Default size: 1 KB

 Command line options:
 * -h [ --help ] Shows help